Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: Introduction

-Our key tool along the paper will be the construction of the ($2$-)filtered (bi)colimit of categories from \cite{construction-2-filtered-bicolimits-categories}, which will allow to work with Grothendieck categories as filtered colimits of small categories.
-In first place, given the enriched nature of our framework, we show that the particular instance of 2-filtered bicolimits in which we will be interested, namely the filtered colimits (i.e. $2$-filtered bicolimits where the indexing category is just a filtered $1$-category), is well behaved with respect to the linear enrichement.
-More precisely, we prove the following.
+We devote the first sections to the background and preliminary results required for our purposes: \begin{itemize} \item[\textbf{In \S\ref{conventions-notations}:}] We fix the notation and conventions that will be used along the paper. \item[\textbf{In \S\ref{locallypresentable}:}] We revise the main aspects of the theory of locally presentable linear categories and their presentations as $\Ind_\alpha$-completions.
+In particular, we review the relation between the Kelly tensor product of $\alpha$-cocomplete linear categories and the tensor product of locally presentable linear categories and we study the behaviour of this relation when one raises the cardinality $\alpha$. \item[\textbf{In \S\ref{linearsites}:}] We revise the basic background on the theory of linear sites and their tensor product and how they present, respectively, Grothendieck categories and their tensor product. \item[\textbf{In \S\ref{parfilteredbicolim}:}] We revise briefly the general theory of $2$-filtered bicolimits from \cite{construction-2-filtered-bicolimits-categories}.
+In particular, we show that the instance of 2-filtered bicolimits in which we will be interested, namely, the filtered bicolimits (i.e. $2$-filtered bicolimits where the indexing category is just a filtered $1$-category), is well behaved with respect to the linear enrichement (see \Cref{klinear}). \end{itemize}

-\begin{proposition}[{\Cref{klinear}}] Given $\iii$ a filtered category and $F: \iii \lra \Cat$ a pseudofunctor that factors through the $2$-category $\Cat(k)$ of $k$-linear categories with $k$-linear functors and $k$-linear natural transformations, we have that the filtered colimit of $F$ is in particular a $k$-linear category. \end{proposition}

-We will then provide two different ways of representing a Grothendieck category as a filtered colimit of small linear categories.
-The first one, generalizable to any locally presentable category, states the following.

-\begin{proposition}[{\Cref{thmgrothbicolim}}] Let $\ccc$ be a locally presentable $k$-linear category.
-Then $\ccc$ is a filtered colimit of its family of subcategories of locally $\alpha$-presentable objects $(\ccc^{\alpha})_{\alpha}$, where $\alpha$ varies in the totally ordered set of small regular cardinals. \end{proposition}

-The second one makes use of the topos theoretical nature of Grothendieck categories.
-Given a $k$-linear Grothendieck category $\ccc$, we consider category $\jjj_{\ccc}$ of all site presentations of $\ccc$, this is all the LC morphisms $(\AAA,\calT) \ra \ccc$ from a $k$-linear site $(\AAA,\calT)$ to $\ccc$ (see \Cref{defLC}), and we show it is filtered (see \Cref{jcfiltered}).
-We then consider the functor $G_{\ccc}: \jjj_{\ccc} \lra \Cat$ assigning to each LC morphism its domain.
-We prove the following. \begin{theorem}[{\Cref{thmbicolimitsites}}] Given a Grothendieck category $\ccc$, we have that $\ccc$ is the $k$-linear filtered colimit of $G_{\ccc}$. \end{theorem}